 AVAX staking comes with its pros and cons.
 While there are many benefits of staking AVAX instead of just HODLing it in your wallet, there are some risks too that investors should be aware of.

-• Possibility to earn passive income by running a node or delegating your stakes.
+• Earn passive income either by running a validator node or delegating AVAX for periods between 2 weeks and 1 year.

 • The staking rewards come in the form of AVAX coins that can be claimed once the staking period ends.